AutoSizeComments/AutoSizeComments/README.md

 This was originally a feature from the [Blueprint Assist Plugin](https://forums.unrealengine.com/unreal-engine/marketplace/120671), a plugin that provides automatic formatting and mouse-free node editing when working with blueprints.

----

-## Building for your version of UE4
+# Building the plugin

+There are two methods of building the plugin.
+I suggest using the first method if you have a C++ project setup.

+## From a C++ project

+1. In your project folder, create a plugin folder `C:/UnrealProjects/MyProject/Plugins`

-1. Download the plugin
+1. Clone the repo into the plugin folder

-2. Open `AutoSizeComments.uplugin` in a text editor and set `EngineVersion` to your desired version, by default it is set to (4.27.0).
-For example if you wanted to build for 5.0.0 it would be `"EngineVersion": "5.0.0",`
+1. Open your project in your IDE and build the project

+1. If everything built successfully, you can keep the plugin local to your project.
+Or you can move it into the engine plugin folder.
+    * `C:/Epic Games/UE_5.0/Engine/Plugins/Marketplace`

+## Without a C++ project (Using RunUAT.bat)

+1. Clone the repo
-3. Open the command prompt and run the UnrealEngine batch file to build the plugin, with your download location and out location.
+1. Open the command prompt and run the UnrealEngine batch file to build the plugin, with your download location and out location.

 > "`%UNREAL_DESIRED%`/Engine/Build/BatchFiles/RunUAT.bat" BuildPlugin -Plugin="`%DOWNLOAD_LOCATION%`/AutoSizeComments/AutoSizeComments.uplugin" -Package="`%OUT_LOCATION%`" -CreateSubFolder